Quantcast

 R1 License - Media Blasters

 Hazumu now has to deal with crazy parents, a male best friend that now has the hots for her, a female best friend that also has the hots for her, and Yasuna who turns out was yuri after all.
-Add in a teacher who hasn't had a boyfriend for 35 years, a space alien who wants to see Hazumu get laid, and a kooky spaceship that happens to look like a big breasted girl, and you have this anime.
+Add in a teacher who hasn't had a boyfriend for 35 years and some aliens and you have this anime.

 From the Mangaka of Sorcerer Hunters